 - Vomit Discretion Shot: Sayaka pulls this in the flashback, when she and Gouken try to stop Akuma and Goutetsu's Duel to the Death.
 This hints that she's already pregnant with Ryu by the time this happens.

-- You Killed My Mentor: Akuma killed both his mentor Goutetsu and his brother Gouken, a.k.a.
+- You Killed My Father: Akuma killed both his mentor Goutetsu and his brother Gouken, a.k.a.
 Ryu and Ken's own mentor.